lc00/wiki-experiment/Docker.md

     * Swarm Manager - Runs the swarm
     * Swarm Worker - Slave

+A VM is a hardware abstraction (CPU, RAM, etc), while a container is an application abstraction (OS, dependencies, etc.) You can run a container inside of a VM.

 ## Installation

 * You have to run Docker commands as sudo because they bind to a UNIX socket, unless you create a [group for it](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)